 QCAT makes findings on what can often be controversial issues between citizens, sometimes later enforceable in court when made by a judicial member of the Tribunal, so disagreement with some of their decisions is inevitable.

 If this is your situation, it’s advisable to seek legal advice as to the best way to proceed.
 Hannay Lawyers can help analyse your matter to determine whether you should apply to reopen the proceedings, have the decision set aside, or appeal the decision to the Court of Appeal.
-Call us today on (07) 3184 2323.
+Call our Gold Coast criminal lawyers today on 07 3063 9799.